DalavanCloud/quickstart-ec2-ipsec-mesh/README.md

 1. Select an AMI that supports libreswan, like RedHat, Amazon Linux 2 or CentOS.

 2. Select the IAM Role already configured by the solution with the pattern Ec2IPsec-{stackname}.

-(You don’t need this step for Amazon Linux 2, since SSM is preinstalled.)
+Next you need to install SSM agent.
+You don’t need the following step for Amazon Linux 2, since SSM is preinstalled.

 Select under Advances setting user data and active SSM Agent by providing to following